Huurtoeslag: Your guide to rent allowance in the Netherlands

 • older than 23 years old: €879.66

 This is the amount of your base rent, meaning that this is just the rent you pay for the property, excluding utility costs like gas, water, and electricity.
 However, service costs can be included in the €879.66.
-These can include costs like maintenance of the common areas, cleaning and energy costs, and the building manager.
+These costs are for maintenance of the common areas, cleaning and energy costs, and the building manager, with a maximum of €12 per month for each type of service cost.
+The split of the costs between the tenant and the landlord has to be outlined in the rental agreement.

-• a private toilet (with the water flushing)
+• a private toilet and bathroom/shower

 Income requirements